 I can remember being 20 and having a breakdown.
 I came out to my then boyfriend, who is now my incredibly handsome and beyond loving husband, and I finally put my foot down and told myself I had, had enough.
 I was so tired of HATING myself and punishing myself for no reason other than, I wasn’t some else’s version of “perfect”, whatever that means.

 I’m happy to say that at 27, I am recovered, and continue to recover.
 Though, those daemons will always be there; dormant, waiting for the perfect moment to arise and try to take my mind back from me, I REFUSE to “go gentle into that good night.”
 And as long as there is breath in this body, I will ALWAYS “rage, rage against the dying of the light.”
 No. My body isn’t perfect, by industry standards or maybe anyone else’s….but it’s perfect for ME.
 And that’s all that matters.
 In lieu of #NEDawarness week, I would like to say to any other women, ladies, or young girls out there suffering, who are reading this, PLEASE know that you are NOT alone.
 1 in 4 girls has an eating disorder or body dis morphia issues.
 As staggering as that is, know that there are SO many girls out there struggeling just like you.
 Be each others strength.
-Let’s show each other how to heal, by first being honest, and neither ashamed or embarrassed for your lessons in life.
+Let’s show each other how to heal, by first being honest, and being neither ashamed nor embarrassed for our lessons in life.
 They can be our greatest teachers if we allow them to be.
 Please know that so many people love and care for you.
 You are SO WORTH being happy AND healthy!
 Please love yourself enough to seek treatment, talk to someone, and take all the time you need to heal.
 You are already so incredibly perfect, and loved beyond words.